ryanlowdermilk/DoD-Copilot-Chat-Workshop/README.md

 3. Follow progressive prompt iterations
 4. Practice in Copilot Chat

+### ⚠️ Critical Facilitator Guidance
+As a facilitator leading a hands-on immersive workshop, your role is to empower participants with actionable skills through active engagement and real-time problem-solving, rather than passive observation.
+By deeply understanding the content and delivering it authentically and conversationally, you'll create an energetic environment where attendees understand the power of AI and lasting learning.
+This approach transforms workshops from mere presentations into collaborative experiences that drive tangible progress and enthusiasm.

+- **Guide, don't lecture** - Walk participants through hands-on exercises
+- **Ask the "why"** - Discuss principles behind each prompt iteration
+- **Encourage experimentation** - Have participants modify prompts and observe results
+- **Facilitate problem-solving** - Help participants think through challenges, don't just give answers
+- **Monitor progress** - Circulate, observe screens, ensure everyone is building along
+- **Promote discussion** - Ask "What made this better?" and "How could we improve this?"

 ## Overview

 This repository provides structured workshop guides for each branch of the U.S. Armed Forces, demonstrating six core Copilot capabilities through real-world garrison scenarios.
 Each workshop is tailored to branch-specific operations, terminology, and organizational structures while maintaining consistent learning objectives across all services.